HrishikeshKanabar/Fin-Buget-Tracker/README.md

 1.)
 You can add you expense by clicking "Add Funds" button.

 2.)
-You can subtract your expenses by clicking "Add Funds" button.
+You can subtract your expenses by clicking "Subtract Funds" button.

 3.)
 Click on top corner to download local destop add and you perform all above action offline.